 Learn how to recognize and utilize the characteristics of an effective teacher.
 We will focus on organizing and managing an effective learning environment; learning principles; ethics in education and professionalism to promote an effective return on student learning.

 What makes something beautiful?
 Is it ever okay to lie?
 This workshop will teach you to guide students through critical thinking and develop their reasoning and problem-solving skills.
 Using puzzles, logic games, stories and pictures, I Wonder? examines child-friendly issues of aesthetics, epistemology, ethics, logic, metaphysics and social philosophy.
 Developed with Professor Patrick Hopkins, Millsaps College Department of Philosophy, this exciting curriculum addresses deductive reasoning, art appreciation, compromise, making inferences, sequencing, and oral presentation skills.

-Explore the importance of auditory learning, learn teaching tactics for developing a narrative and explore how stories are particularly well suited for cross-curricular instruction.
-You will use visual and performing arts and inexpensive technology to teach standards-based story elements and writing to students.
+Explore the importance of auditory learning, learn teaching tactics for expressive teaching and use literature for cross-curricular instruction.
+This workshop uses visual and performing arts, and inexpensive technology to teach standards-based story elements to students.